HamzehMahmoudi/Pulsar/README.md

 - [ ] implement forward message
 - [ ] add chat list with unread messages count
 - [ ] add voice chat and video chat
-- [ ] DELETE EVERY THING AND REWRITE IT WITH SOMTHING ELSE
+- [ ] DELETE EVERYTHING AND REWRITE IT WITH SOMTHING ELSE